Vegan Latkes

 This post may contain affiliate links.
 Please read our disclosure policy.

-What Makes This Recipe So Good
+What We Love About This Recipe

 Chef’s Tips

-- Draining the water from your grated potatoes will take a little work, but trust me, it’s worth.
+- Draining the water from the grated potatoes will take a little work, but trust me, it’s worth.
 For the crispest vegan latkes possible, you want all of the water out of the potatoes.
 If your latkes come out soggy, your mixture was too wet!

 - Make sure your oil is hot before putting your latkes in the pan.
 If the oil is too cool, your potatoes will just soak it up.
 Test your oil by adding a drop or two of water to the pan.
 If it bubbles, you’re all set!